Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Compact Structures for All Mincuts for All Vital Edges

-We now state the following lemma about ${\mathcal D}_{vit}(G)$. \begin{lemma} Graph ${\mathcal D}_{vit}(G)$ for a directed weighted graph $G$ satisfies the following properties.\\ 1. a vital edge of $G$ appears as a vital edge in ${\mathcal D}_{vit}(G)$. \\ 2. capacity of $(s,t)$-mincut in $G$ is the same as the capacity of the $(s,t)$-mincut in ${\mathcal D}_{vit}(G)$. \\ 3.
-Each mincut for a vital edge $e$ in $G$ appears as a relevant cut for vital edge $e$ in ${\mathcal D}_{vit}(G)$. \end{lemma} \begin{proof} Lemma \ref{lem : gamma is irrelevant} states that the removal of all the $\Gamma$-edges in Step 1 in the construction of ${\mathcal D}_{vit}(G)$ does not decrease the capacity of $(s,t)$-mincut.
+The following definition of cut is to be used in establishing properties of ${\mathcal D}_{vit}(G)$. \begin{definition} [relevant cut for an edge] An $(s,t)$-cut $C$ is said to be a relevant cut for edge $e$ if $e$ contributes to $C$ and $c(C)-w(e)<f^*$. \end{definition} By Definition \ref{def : relevant and mincut for an edge} and Definition \ref{def:relevant-edges}, an edge $e$ is vital if and only if there exists a relevant cut for edge $e$.
+We state the following lemma about ${\mathcal D}_{vit}(G)$. \begin{lemma} Graph ${\mathcal D}_{vit}(G)$ for a directed weighted graph $G$ satisfies the following properties. \begin{enumerate} \item A vital edge of $G$ appears as a vital edge in ${\mathcal D}_{vit}(G)$. \item Capacity of $(s,t)$-mincut in $G$ is the same as the capacity of $(s,t)$-mincut in ${\mathcal D}_{vit}(G)$. \item Each mincut for a vital edge $e$ in $G$ appears as a relevant cut for vital edge $e$ in ${\mathcal D}_{vit}(G)$. \end{enumerate} \end{lemma} \begin{proof} Lemma \ref{lem : gamma is irrelevant} states that the removal of all the $\Gamma$-edges in Step 1 in the construction of ${\mathcal D}_{vit}(G)$ does not decrease the capacity of $(s,t)$-mincut.
 Observe that, after removal of all $\Gamma$-edges, if there is an edge that is an incoming edge of a mincut for a vital edge, then it cannot be a contributing edge of a mincut for any other vital edge.
 Moreover, the removal of an incoming edge and adding an edge of capacity $0$ to an $(s,t)$-cut does not change its capacity.
 So, the capacity of $(s,t)$-mincut does not change after executing Step 2.
 Therefore, the capacity of $(s,t)$-mincut in $G$ is also the capacity of $(s,t)$-mincut in ${\mathcal D}_{vit}(G)$.
 Now, it follows from Lemma \ref{lem:vital-edge-remains-vital} and proof of Lemma \ref{lem : gamma is irrelevant} that a mincut for a vital edge in $G$ remains a relevant cut for vital edge $e$ in ${\mathcal D}_{vit}(G)$.
-Moreover, $Q(G)$ preserves all vital edges and, in the construction of ${\mathcal D}_{vit}(G)$, we only removed nonvital edges from $Q(G)$.
+Moreover, $Q_{vit}(G)$ preserves all vital edges and, in the construction of ${\mathcal D}_{vit}(G)$, we only removed nonvital edges from $Q_{vit}(G)$.
 Hence all vital edges of $G$ are also preserved in ${\mathcal D}_{vit}(G)$. \end{proof}

-\begin{remark} It is easy to observe that all the properties mentioned in Lemma \ref{lem : property of dvit} are also satisfied in the quotient graph $Q(G)$.
-It is interesting to see that, even after removing $\Gamma$-edges and flipping certain edges in $Q(G)$, each of the properties is preserved in ${\mathcal D}_{vit}(G)$ as well. \end{remark}
+\begin{remark} It is easy to observe that all the properties mentioned in Lemma \ref{lem : property of dvit} are also satisfied in the quotient graph $Q_{vit}(G)$.
+It is interesting to see that, even after removing $\Gamma$-edges and flipping certain edges in $Q_{vit}(G)$, each of the properties is preserved in ${\mathcal D}_{vit}(G)$ as well. \end{remark}

 We now state the following lemma that is immediate from the construction of ${\mathcal D}_{vit}$. \begin{lemma} For any edge $(u,v)$ in ${\mathcal D}_{vit}(G)$, \begin{enumerate} \item There exists a mincut $C$ for a vital edge $e$ such that $u\in C$ and $v\in \overline{C}$. \item There does not exist any pair of mincuts $\{C_1,C_2\}$ for any pair of vital edges $\{e_1,e_2\}$ such that edge $(u,v)$ lies between $C_1\setminus C_2$ and $C_2\setminus C_1$. \end{enumerate} \end{lemma}